syncfusion-content/xamarin-docs/Xamarin/SfTreeView/RTL.md

 ## FlowDirection

-`Flowdirection` gets or sets the direction in which UI elements flow within any parent element that controls their layout, and should be set to one of the FlowDirection enumeration values:
+`FlowDirection` gets or sets the direction in which UI elements flow within any parent element that controls their layout, and should be set to one of the FlowDirection enumeration values:

 * `LeftToRight` - Indicates that view will be laid out left to right.
 This is the default when the view has no parent.
 * `RightToLeft` - Indicates that view will be laid out right to left.